svitkin/readme-example/README.md

 # About

-This is an example repository for fully automated model documentation through a README file.
+Template repository for fully automated model documentation through a README file.
+More details [here](https://svitkin.rbind.io/2023/07/on-automated-model-homepages/).

 # Models
 ## MPG Model with mtcars